sunfounder/kepler-kit/docs/source/video_course/lesson67.rst

     👉 Ready to explore and create with us?
 Click [|link_sf_facebook|] and join today!

-lesson 67 :  Use Both Cores on Your Pi Pico with MicroPython
+Lesson 67:  Use Both Cores on Your Pi Pico with MicroPython
 ===================================================================================

 This tutorial covers using both cores of the Raspberry Pi Pico W: